Skip to content

 Notes

-• The returned width and height values are strings without a unit — always append the unit value when building CSS.
+• width and height are stored as numeric strings without a unit — always append the unit value when building CSS strings.

-• Always use the ?? null coalescing operator when reading individual sub-keys, since a partially saved field may be missing some keys.
+• Always use ?? null coalescing when reading sub-keys — a partially saved field may be missing some keys.

 On This Page